Call on Congress to act now on legislation with a pathway to citizenship

 Congress must act to end the uncertainty that has haunted dreamers since the Trump Administration first terminated the program in 2017.

-The House of Representatives passed the American Dream and Promise Act in June of 2019; now it’s time for the Senate to do the same.
-Call on your senators and demand they pass the Dream Act (S. 874) and the SECURE Act (S. 879).
+The House of Representatives passed the American Dream and Promise Act (H.R.
+6) in March 2021; now it’s time for the Senate to do the same.
+Call on your senators and demand they pass the Dream Act (S. 264) and the SECURE Act (S. 306).

 Every person, regardless of immigration status, should be able to live without fear and threat of deportation.
 Congress must continue to work together for solutions that move the country forward without division and fear.